Gulhane-Shivani/Animated_Login_Page/README.md

 # Animated_Login_Page
-I made a login form using HTML and CSS.
-Using Css I designed Animated login form on added some animation, tranformation and also Responsiveness.
+I designed Animated login form using HTML and CSS.CSS is used to create animation, transitions and also Responsiveness.